 Board Game Stats Cloud sync

 Cloud sync automatically syncs your Plays, Players, Games and Locations between your devices seamlessly.
 It also provides you with a backup of your data in the cloud.
 It does not currently sync photos.
 Cloud sync is a $0.99 a year in-app subscription.
 One subscription is valid for all your devices.

 Why not just sync via BoardGameGeek?
 For most data you can, although BG Stats can’t automatically see what’s changed in your data on BGG like it can with cloud data.
-More importantly, in Board Game Stats you can keep track of more details than BGG can save, so this data needed another way to be transferred and backuped.
+More importantly, in Board Game Stats you can keep track of more details than BGG can save, so this data needs another way to be transferred and backuped.
 Details not on BGG are: board/variant used in a play, calculation of the scores, start player, rank, team name, game’s scoring settings, full players and location names (when anonymizing these to BGG), game notes.
 Lastly, all data on BGG is public, cloud sync is entirely private.